andy2046/pool/docs.md

     // the Errors channel (default disabled).
 If enabled, you must read from
     // the Errors channel or it will deadlock.
     Errors bool

+    // If enabled, it check `LoadFactor` peridically and progressively resize to `MaxPoolNum`,
+    // by default it's false.
+    AutoScale bool

     // Tracer is the opentracing.Tracer used for tracing.
     Tracer opentracing.Tracer